Skip to main content

 The following gospel ministry training schemes are often combined with a ministry traineeship but they are also open to a wide range of people, perhaps taking a day off each week from their job to engage:

-Another option is part-time, flexible distance learning:
+Another option is part-time, flexible distance learning - online or mixed mode:

 In all this it will be very important to seek the guidance of your church leaders who will be able to advise the best training route and may well be able to suggest other options.